 Your social security is not lowered by WEP until you actually turn on your CPP or other Canadian pension.
 So, if you turn on your U.S. social security at age 62 but delay turning on your CPP until later, you would receive your full age 62 benefit until you turn on CPP.
 This is where social security and CPP planning is very important.
 For example, does it make sense to turn on social security at age 62 and delay CPP and other Canadian pensions until later?
 This allows you to collect an unreduced social security benefit for up to 8 years, before getting the WEP reduction.
 Or, does it make sense to turn on CPP immediately at age 60?
 Your CPP benefit will be lower and therefore will have less impact on your social security benefit.
 And you thought just planning for U.S. social security was confusing!
-We will explore different social security and CPP benefits in a later article.
+I wrote this article about social security strategies when you have a CPP.

 If you would like, the social security administration has a WEP benefit calculators on its website, so that you can calculate your after WEP social security benefit.
 WEP Social Security Calculator